cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 This is a simple global drop-in example, not the only possible `systemd-resolved` shape.
 If stricter per-link scoping is required, the same intent can also be expressed through link-specific resolver configuration rather than through one global `DNS=` entry.

+> This host-facing IPv4 bootstrap detail should not be confused with the address family used for shared infrastructure identities inside the recursive hierarchy.
+> The outer host may use the helper's host-visible IPv4 to find the helper-side DNS surface, but hierarchy-aware nodes deeper in the tree should consume names such as `forest-ca.incus`, `forest-dns.incus`, `apt-cache.incus`, and `images-cache.incus` through recursively reachable IPv6 answers instead.
+> The intended direction is to keep the managed bridge in its normal automatic mode for ordinary containers while giving the helper and cache one extra stable IPv6 each, derived at launch from the bridge's current `/64`, for example at `...::53` and `...::54`.

 #### Naming Objects And Stable Identities

 There are two main naming object types in this system: